 In Texas, the court decides who the non-custodial parent is based on various factors and considerations.
 When determining custody arrangements, Texas courts prioritize the best interests of the child.
 The court takes into account several factors to determine the non-custodial parent:

-6. Child's Wishes: Depending on the child's age and maturity, their preferences may be considered by the court.
-However, the weight given to the child's preferences depends on their ability to make informed decisions and aligning with their best interests.
+The court will consider the child’s age and maturity when evaluating their preferences.
+However, the weight given to the child’s preferences depends on their ability to make informed decisions and align with their best interests.

-The court's decision regarding the non-custodial parent is made on a case-by-case basis, considering the specific circumstances and evidence presented.
-The ultimate goal is to create a custody arrangement that promotes the child's best interests and ensures their well-being, stability, and ongoing relationship with both parents whenever possible.
+The court makes its decision about the non-custodial parent based on the unique circumstances and evidence presented in each case.
+The ultimate goal is to create a custody arrangement that promotes the child’s best interests and ensures their well-being, stability, and ongoing relationship with both parents whenever possible.

 Roles of a Non-custodial Parent